crahan/HolidayHackChallenge2022/docs/easter_eggs.md

 ## Rom Bambidil

 While this is also a reference to The Lord of the Rings, it's worth noting separately as it's an Easter egg you need to explictly search for while solving [Glamtariel's Fountain](./objectives/o10.md).
-When you leverage [XML external entity injection](https://portswigger.net/web-security/xxe) to retrieve the green ring at `/app/static/images/x_phial_pholder_2022/greenring.txt` it will return an image that's a reference to [Tom Bombadil](https://lotr.fandom.com/wiki/Tom_Bombadil).
+When you leverage [XML external entity injection](https://portswigger.net/web-security/xxe) to retrieve the green ring at `/app/static/images/x_phial_pholder_2022/greenring.txt` it will return an image with a reference to [Tom Bombadil](https://lotr.fandom.com/wiki/Tom_Bombadil).

 ![Rom Bambidil](./img/misc/rom_bambidil.png){ class=border }